ashleefv/ApplNumComp/RecommendedReading.md

 ## Reading 7

-This section focuses on sensitivity analysis.
-* Reading 7.1 Review of Parameter Sensitivity Techniques (particularly Sections 2.1 and 3.8) [24] [DOI](https://doi.org/10.1007/BF00547132)

-Additional Resources
-* Optional Reading 7.2 Local and global sensitivity applied to reactor design [25] [DOI](https://doi.org/10.1205/026387604323142630)
-* Optional Reading 7.3 Global sensitivity using eFAST and PRC coefficients [26] [DOI](https://doi.org/10.1016/j.jtbi.2008.04.011) with code implemented in MATLAB available at [27] [Link](http://malthus.micro.med.umich.edu/lab/usadata/)

-## Reading 8

 This section focuses on graphical user interfaces (GUIs) for scientific computing in MATLAB and Python.
-* Reading 8.1 General overview of using and developing GUIs for scientific computing applications (Sections 1, 2.5.4, 2.5.5, and 2.7 for background and Sections 3, 4, and 5 for examples/case studies of GUI development) [28, p.
+* Reading 7.1 General overview of using and developing GUIs for scientific computing applications (Sections 1, 2.5.4, 2.5.5, and 2.7 for background and Sections 3, 4, and 5 for examples/case studies of GUI development) [24, p.
 1–2, 10, 13–17, 18–30] [Link](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.126.9252)
-* Reading 8.2 Building a Graphical User Interface [29, Ch.
+* Reading 7.2 Building a Graphical User Interface [25, Ch.
 9] [ISBN: 978-0-470-93644-3](https://www.wiley.com/en-us/Learning+to+Program+with+MATLAB%3A+Building+GUI+Tools-p-9780470936443)
-* Reading 8.3 Transforming a MATLAB Program into a GUI Tool [29, Ch.
+* Reading 7.3 Transforming a MATLAB Program into a GUI Tool [25, Ch.
 10] [ISBN: 978-0-470-93644-3](https://www.wiley.com/en-us/Learning+to+Program+with+MATLAB%3A+Building+GUI+Tools-p-9780470936443)

 Additional Resources
-* Optional Reading 8.1 Extremely helpful crash course tutorial and video about object oriented programming demonstrated in Python with a built-in framework for developing GUIs [30] [Link](https://pythonprogramming.net/object-oriented-programming-crash-course-tkinter/)
+* Optional Reading 7.1 Extremely helpful crash course tutorial and video about object oriented programming demonstrated in Python with a built-in framework for developing GUIs [26] [Link](https://pythonprogramming.net/object-oriented-programming-crash-course-tkinter/)
-* Optional Reading 8.2 Tutorial for MATLAB GUIDE [31, p.
+* Optional Reading 7.2 Tutorial for MATLAB GUIDE [27, p.
 1–6, the remainder is a reference with examples] [Link](https://www.mathworks.com/help/matlab/gui-development.html)

+## Reading 8

+This section focuses on sensitivity analysis.
+* Reading 8.1 Review of Parameter Sensitivity Techniques (particularly Sections 2.1 and 3.8) [28] [DOI](https://doi.org/10.1007/BF00547132)

+Additional Resources
+* Optional Reading 8.2 Local and global sensitivity applied to reactor design [29] [DOI](https://doi.org/10.1205/026387604323142630)
+* Optional Reading 8.3 Global sensitivity using eFAST and PRC coefficients [30] [DOI](https://doi.org/10.1016/j.jtbi.2008.04.011) with code implemented in MATLAB available at [31] [Link](http://malthus.micro.med.umich.edu/lab/usadata/)

 ## Reading 9